 In the application of the Group's accounting policies, management is required to make judgments, estimations and assumptions on the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered relevant.
 Actual results may differ from these estimates.

-When developing material accounting estimates, the Group considers the possible impact on the cash flow projection, growth rates, discount rates, profitabilities and other relevant material estimates.
-The estimates and underlying assumptions are reviewed on an ongoing basis.
+When developing material accounting estimates, the estimates and underlying assumptions are reviewed on an ongoing basis.